nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_OBJECTS.md

 ## Requirements

-`Muscle memory exercises are meant to improve your muscule memory for important javascript concepts.
+`Muscle memory exercises are meant to improve your muscle memory for important javascript concepts.
 While doing these exercises try to minimize, if not eliminate copying and pasting.`

-Use JavaScript objects and innerHTML to show the music you love.
+Use JavaScript objects, for loops and innerHTML to show the music you love.

 Students must use JavaScript to filter objects, modify them, and output lists to the DOM.
 Use the three separate arrays created in the Very Large Array exercise to build objects.